Historical Society exhibit on women’s voting earns an A

 — Marie Bottineau Baldwin was born in Pembina on her ancestral homelands on the current North Dakota-Minnesota border.
 A member of the Turtle Mountain Band of Chippewa Indians, she worked for treaty rights and women’s suffrage.
 More information about her is at https://tinyurl.com/yymwdes2.

-— Nellie Griswold Francis founded the Everywoman Suffrage Club (ESC) in 1914.
-This was Minnesota’s only the only Black woman suffrage organization.
+— Nellie Griswold Francis founded the Everywoman Suffrage Club in 1914.
+This was Minnesota’s only Black woman suffrage organization.
 She promoted both voting and other civil rights, which made her controversial in and outside of the suffrage movement.
 Read more at https://tinyurl.com/yxhqt4nd.

+— Lavinia Gilfillan was president of the Minnesota Association Opposed to Woman Suffrage.
+The exhibit quotes her as saying: “The Anti-Suffragist also believes in women in business, in public life.
+But she does not believe in women in politics.”
+More information here: https://tinyurl.com/y4partb6.

 — Nellie Stone Johnson is described as “a fearless labor organizer, activist, and small business owner.”
 Students may be especially interested in noting that her activism began when she was a teenager.
 Find her story at https://tinyurl.com/y3z83bfm.